rishipradeep-think41/foundation-sql/foundation_sql/prompts.md

 12. DONOT use json_build_object to build JSON objects for nested fields
 13. DONOT use '' to quote jinja variables.
 The binding would take care of that automatically.
 14. Pay special attention to primary key (usually id fields).
 Sometimes, they are auto-generated in the schema, in which case insert queries should not set them.
 Otherwise, they must already be set in the model and then inserted into the table as well.
+15. Based on the given database type, generate SQL specific to that database.
+Do NOT attempt to make SQL cross-compatible.
+Use correct syntax, features, and quoting for that specific database.
+Examples of the rules for different database include, but are not limited to

+- For SQLite, use `AUTOINCREMENT`
+- For PostgreSQL, use `SERIAL` or `GENERATED` and using " for quoting column or table names
+- For MySQL, use `AUTO_INCREMENT`
+- Avoid features unsupported by the current DB type.

 Here is an example